steffitan23/cubstart-website/static/media/firebaseHW.461fee251980695e28b9.md

 <img src="/assets/hw9/use-existing.PNG" style="width:70%; margin-top:15px; margin-bottom:5px;" />

-6. Just hit enter for everything else to use the defaults, **EXCEPT when they prompt you to overwrite the index.html**. **Do not overwrite index.html.** **Also, make sure to decline when they prompt: “Set up automatic builds and deploys with GitHub?".**
+6. Just hit enter for everything else to use the defaults, **EXCEPT when they prompt you to overwrite the index.html or firestore.rules**. **Do not overwrite them.** Also, make sure to decline when they prompt: “Set up automatic builds and deploys with GitHub?".

 This is how your terminal should look like:
 <img src="/assets/hw9/terminal-1.PNG" style="width:70%; margin-top:15px; margin-bottom:5px;" />